vishalpatil1337/Segmentation-PT-Script/README.md

 # Segmentation-PT-Script
-Create a file called subnet.txt and include all of the subnets in it.
+Create a file called subnet.txt and include all of the CDE subnets in it.
 Then, run the SegPT-Script.sh script.
 ```
 sudo apt install python-is-python3
 git clone https://github.com/vishalpatil1337/Segmentation-PT-Script.git